FK Sloboda Užice: Merging with Sevojno and Serbian SuperLiga (2010–present)

 In 2010 the club announced it merged with FK Sevojno, which had just been promoted to the Serbian SuperLiga, and from then the club played in the SuperLiga, under the new name FK Sloboda Point Sevojno, until the name Sloboda Užice was restored as the club's official name on 13 October 2011.
 In their first ever season, in the highest tier of Serbian football, they finished sixth, nine places off the relegation zone.
 They finished the 2011–12 Serbian SuperLiga season fifth and almost achieved Europa League qualifications.
 The 2012–13 Sloboda Užice season was the same they finished fifth for the second year straight.
 Also the 12–13 season will be remembered as the negative tradition breaking season.
 They won against FK Rad at home after 30 years, they achieved their first ever win over Serbian giants Red Star Belgrade away at Marakana, they won against FK Radnički Niš on Čair for the first time and they also won against FK Radnički 1923 away after 47 years.
 The following season the club got relegated from the SuperLiga on the final matchday after a 1–0 loss to Voždovac at home.
 Originally the club was meant to be playing in the Serbian League West in the 2016–17 season, with finishing 13th the previous season and getting relegated, but due to the exclusion of Sloga PM the club kept their First League status.

 In 2019, after five turbulent seasons in the First League, Sloboda got relegated to the Morava Zone League, fourth tier of Serbian football and was renamed in GFK Sloboda.
+In June 2020, the club signed a cooperation agreement with Canadian club Serbian White Eagles FC.
 In 2022, the club got promoted back to the First League, by winning the Serbian League West.
+Within three years, Sloboda found itself back in the Serbian League West, having been relegated from the First League, by finishing bottom of the table.

 Stadium

-The Užice City Stadium is a multi-purpose stadium and Sloboda's home ground.
+The Radomir Antić Stadium is a multi-purpose stadium and Sloboda's home ground.
 The stadium has a capacity of 15,000 spectators.
-In July 2013 it was announced that the stadium will have floodlights for the first time in club history.The first game under the floodlights was played against Partizan on 14 September 2013.
+In July 2013 it was announced that the stadium will have floodlights for the first time in club history.
+The first game under the floodlights was played against Partizan on 14 September 2013.
+On 12 August 2021, the name of the stadium was officially changed to Radomir Antić Stadium in honour of Radomir Antić.